Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Middle School/2017-04-02-yi-an-middle-school.md

 (Image)

-The question is about a poem of DU Mu (杜牧) – Qingming Festival (清明):
+The question is about a poem of DU Mu (杜牧, 803–852) – Qingming Festival (清明):

 “It drizzles endless during the rainy season in spring,
 Travelers along the road look gloomy and miserable.